kraftl-UL/supML/README.md

 #### <u> Lasso Regression <u>
 Next we focused on the Lasso regression.
-Abbreviated for Least Absolute Shrinkage and Selection Operator, Lasso serves as a model selection device to enhance the prediction accuracy and interpretability.
+Abbreviated for Least Absolute Shrinkage and Selection Operator, Lasso serves as a model selection device to enhance the prediction accuracy and interpretability of a model.
 Operationally, it minimizes the sum of squared residuals, subject to a penalty on the absolute size of the regression coefficients, which is prosa for

 $$
 min_{\beta}\{ \sum_{i=1}^N(Y_i-\gamma-\sum_{j=1}^pX_{ij}\beta_j)^2 + \lambda \sum_{j=1}^p|\beta_j| \}
-$$
-for $\gamma = 0.1/log(N)$ and $N$ the number of observations.
-The $\lambda$ is obtained by cross validation.
+$$ for $\gamma = 0.1/log(N)$ and $N$ the number of observations.
+The tuning parameter $\lambda$ controls the relative impact of penalty term on the regression coefficient estimates.
+We obtain it by cross validation.
 In our very test run, we obtained a $\lambda_{min} =0.0539$.

 We split our data with a 80:20 ratio into training and test set.
-Unfortunlately, we only get rid of 2 variables for our $\lambda_{min}$: floor26 and floor18.
+For the $\lambda_{min} we only get rid of 2 variables for our $\lambda_{min}$: floor26 and floor18.

+In case we would decide for a larger weight for the penalty term, we would lose more variables, which would correspond to shifting further to the right within the following graph.

-Plotting the Lasso regression, we can understand the regression even better.
+Plotting the Lasso regression:

 ![enter image description here](https://github.com/kraftl-UL/supML/blob/main/images/lasso_shrinkage.png?raw=true)